I-CAN-hack/automotive/README.md

  - SocketCAN Devices
    - SocketCAN drivers without `IFF_ECHO`: This class of SocketCAN drivers has no hardware support for notifying the driver when a frame was ACKed.
 This is instead emulated by the [Linux kernel](https://github.com/torvalds/linux/blob/master/net/can/af_can.c#L256).
 Due to transmitted frames immediately being received again this can cause the receive queue to fill up if more than 476 (default RX queue size on most systems) are transmitted in one go.
 To solve this we implement emulated ACKs ourself, instead of relying on the ACKs from the kernel.
    - PCAN-USB: The Peak CAN adapters have two drivers:
      - Kenel built in driver (`peak_usb`).
 The kernel driver properly implements `IFF_ECHO`, but has a rather small TX queue.
-This should not cause any issues, but it can be inreased with `ifconfig can0 txqueuelen <size>`.
+This should not cause any issues, but it can be increased with `ifconfig can0 txqueuelen <size>`.
      - Out-of-tree driver (`pcan`) that can be [downloaded](https://www.peak-system.com/fileadmin/media/linux/index.htm) from Peak System's website.
 The out-of-tree driver is not recommended as it does  not implement `IFF_ECHO`.
    - neoVI/ValueCAN: Use of Intrepid Control System's devices is not recommended due to issues in their SocketCAN driver.
 If many frames are transmitted simultaneously it will cause the whole system/kernel to hang. [intrepid-socketcan-kernel-module#20](https://github.com/intrepidcs/intrepid-socketcan-kernel-module/issues/20) tracks this issue.
  - comma.ai panda